-Although it is a term plan, Canara HSBC Oriental Bank of Commerce Life Insurance’s iSelect Star Plan offers 100% return of premium as an option if you outlive the policy term.
+Although it is a term plan, Canara HSBC Life Insurance’s iSelect Star Plan offers 100% return of premium as an option if you outlive the policy term.
 Considering that you will need your finances for other major expenses in your middle ages, this plan offers you the freedom to pay premiums for a limited duration and still enjoy coverage for the entire policy term.
 Based on your ensuing life stages, you can choose between increasing or decreasing sum assured.
 In case of death or terminal illness diagnosis, whichever happens earlier, the entire death benefit is paid to the policyholder.

 Unit-Linked Insurance Plans are a combination of life insurance and investment- exactly the kind of convenience you need in your 30s and 40s.
 They can save you from the process of opting for separate investment and insurance products, and help you stay secure and generate profit at the same time.
 Plus, they have multiple tax benefits.
 They come with a lot of flexibility for switching funds, so you can choose to minimize your risk when you want to.
 One of the best ULIPs that you can consider for your retirement plan is the Invest 4G plan.

-The Invest 4G plan by Canara HSBC Oriental Bank of Commerce Life Insurance is a great way to invest in your dreams at almost any age.
+The Invest 4G plan by Canara HSBC Life Insurance is a great way to invest in your dreams at almost any age.
 It offers a wide choice of 7 different funds and 4 different portfolio strategies to invest with, along with a wholesome life cover.
 It even offers a Return of Mortality charge so that your actual earnings aren’t reduced.
 Loyalty Additions and Wealth Boosters are some features that will give your savings an extra push.
 Moreover, you have the option to partially withdraw your money in order to meet contingencies.

 Conclusion: Retirement planning after the age of 30 is not only possible, but can be lucrative as well.
 Once you find the right plan or combination of plans, you will be all set for your post-retirement life.